Regenerative Agriculture

 US Senate Bill S.3820 – Soil Health Training Programme for NRCS Personnel

-US Senate Bill S.3820 proposes a mandatory USDA training program for NRCS personnel on evolving soil health management science and practices.
-This signals a move toward standardized soil health metrics that will likely influence future federal conservation standards and agricultural sustainability incentives.
+US Senate Bill S.3820 proposes a mandatory USDA training program to standardize soil health management practices and science for federal conservation personnel.
+This initiative signals a shift toward more rigorous, science-based soil health metrics that will likely redefine federal conservation standards and agricultural sustainability benchmarks.

 congress.govUnited StatesUnited States